AwesomeNova/Aleae-MARlea-Input-File-Converter/README.md

 * Due to difference between Aleae and MARlea files, conversions between them requires certain information to be lost
   * Names of "aether" chemicals as well as threshhold settings in Aleae files are lost when converting them to MARlea files
   * Comments in MARlea files are discarded when converting them to Aleae files
-* All files given as inputs are not checked for their validity
-  * Any invalid file can be inputted, which may result in unexpected outputs

 ## System Requirements and Recommendations
 * Python 3.8 or higher Required (Latest Recommended)